procount/noobsconfig/README.md

 If you add any other distros, flavours or OS partition names, you need to name the custom files according to the filename format above and add the following line to the partition_setup.sh script for that distro:
         `if [ -e /mnt/customise.sh ]; then . /mnt/customise.sh; fi`
-This can also be used on the data partition - just create a partition_setup.sh file containing just this line.
+This technique can also be used on the data partition - just create a partition_setup.sh file containing just this line.
+However, it is not really necessary as you could more easily just replace the original data.tar.xz file with your own, since it only contains a README.txt file.

 ###How to Create a Custom Tarball###